rafaelrat/Snake4j/README.md

 ## How to play
 * Download the `Snake4j.jar` file
-* Make sure you have Java 17 installed
+* Make sure you have Java 17 or higher installed
 * Run `java -jar Snake4j.jar`
 * Control the snake with the arrow keys
 * To play again, close and reopen